flintlib/arb/doc/source/arf.rst

   the mathematical operation exactly, and rounding the resulting real number to the nearest representable floating-point number whose mantissa has at most the specified number of bits, in the specified direction of rounding.
-  In particular, the error is at most 1 ulp with directed rounding mode and 0.5 ulp when rounding to nearest.
+  In particular, the error is at most 1 ulp with directed rounding modes and 0.5 ulp when rounding to nearest.

 * Other functions perform the operation exactly.